ckrickyh/ckrickyh/README.md

 ## Why Hire Me?

-- I bring a unique perspective from years of hands-on field work and leadership.
 - I have proven experience building practical software for real teams and business needs.
 - I am deeply motivated to grow and thrive in the developer industry.
+- I bring a unique perspective from years of hands-on field work and team-coordination.

 ## What Sets Me Apart?
 - I’ve developed practical tech solutions in demanding field environments.